Quezon Science High School: The Garden of Knowledge

 On August 10, 2015, the Garden of Knowledge was inaugurated and blessed.
 It features plants, some only found in Quezon Province, essential for the students knowledge in Agricultural Science.
 It was a project by Governor Suarez once again, alongside his wife.

+On the school year 2023-2024, it was removed.

 Senior High School

 Senior High in Quezon Science High School is closed to outsiders; meaning only students who passed the QSHSAT and studied in QSHS starting Grade 7 are allowed to take SHS in QSHS.
 In the beginning of SY 2016–2017, QSHS formally implemented Senior High School with the STEM (Science, Technology, Engineering, and Mathematics) Academic Strand for its first batch of Grade 11 students.
 By SY 2017–2018, the number of students have increased.